Sonar: Military applications

 Modern naval warfare makes extensive use of both passive and active sonar from water-borne vessels, aircraft and fixed installations.
 Although active sonar was used by surface craft in World War II, submarines avoided the use of active sonar due to the potential for revealing their presence and position to enemy forces.
 However, the advent of modern signal-processing enabled the use of passive sonar as a primary means for search and detection operations.
 In 1987 a division of Japanese company Toshiba reportedly sold machinery to the Soviet Union that allowed their submarine propeller blades to be milled so that they became radically quieter, making the newer generation of submarines more difficult to detect.

-The use of active sonar by a submarine to determine bearing is extremely rare and will not necessarily give high quality bearing or range information to the submarines fire control team.
+The use of active sonar by a submarine to determine bearing is extremely rare and will not necessarily give high-quality bearing or range information to the submarine's fire control team.
 However, use of active sonar on surface ships is very common and is used by submarines when the tactical situation dictates that it is more important to determine the position of a hostile submarine than conceal their own position.
-With surface ships, it might be assumed that the threat is already tracking the ship with satellite data as any vessel around the emitting sonar will detect the emission.
+With surface ships, it might be assumed that the threat is already tracking the ship with satellite data, as any vessel around the emitting sonar will detect the emission.
 Having heard the signal, it is easy to identify the sonar equipment used (usually with its frequency) and its position (with the sound wave's energy).
 Active sonar is similar to radar in that, while it allows detection of targets at a certain range, it also enables the emitter to be detected at a far greater range, which is undesirable.

-Since active sonar reveals the presence and position of the operator, and does not allow exact classification of targets, it is used by fast (planes, helicopters) and by noisy platforms (most surface ships) but rarely by submarines.
+Since active sonar reveals the presence and position of the operator, and does not allow exact classification of targets, it is used by fast platforms (planes, helicopters) and by noisy platforms (most surface ships) but rarely by submarines.
 When active sonar is used by surface ships or submarines, it is typically activated very briefly at intermittent periods to minimize the risk of detection.
 Consequently, active sonar is normally considered a backup to passive sonar.
 In aircraft, active sonar is used in the form of disposable sonobuoys that are dropped in the aircraft's patrol area or in the vicinity of possible enemy sonar contacts.